Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Appreciate that.

-And then we got here uh John Ray.
+And then we got here John Ray.

-L Gunna or Tori.
+Gunna or Tori?

-Well, Gunner's out of prison, bro.
+Well, Gunna's out of prison, bro.

-So y'all could call it an L, but hey man, you know what I mean?
+So y'all could call it an L, but hey, man, you know what I mean?

-I yo, there is no honor among thieves, guys.
+Yo, there is no honor among thieves, guys.

 So, you know what I mean?

-Gunna did what he had to do.
+Gunna did what you have to do.

 I'm not even mad.

-Uh Mouse Purple Silk Road case.
+Mouse Purple, Silk Road case.

-I mean, I said I've said it before, I'll say it again.
+I mean, I've said it before.

 That was a smart thing to do.